 Pursuant to the powers, authority, and directives contained in the Appointment Order, the Receiver has continued his work to preserve and protect the assets of PWCG Trust, including its life insurance policies ("Policies") and cash reserves.
 Pursuant to the Court's orders, the Receiver has pooled the cash reserves and, with assistance from ITM Twentyfirst ("21st"), has continued to manage the portfolio of Policies, make all required premium payments to keep the Policies in force, and tracked and collected death benefits from Policy maturities.
-The Receiver has also reached a settlement of the receivership estate's claims and the investor class claims against Mills Potoczak & Company ("MPC"), which settlement has been approved by the Los Angeles Superior Court ("LASC"), and more recently by this Court as well.
+The Receiver has also distributed the proceeds from the settlement of the receivership estate's claims and the investor class claims against Mills Potoczak & Company ("MPC"), which settlement was approved by the Los Angeles Superior Court ("LASC"), and this Court.